 When using heat tools, dull, dry and fried hair can be a common concern from over exposure and excessive clamping.
-Watch as Andrew Carruthers, Education Director for Sam Villa walks you through the 4 do’s and don’ts of flat ironing to best insure the integrity of you and your guests’ hair!
+Watch as Andrew Carruthers, Cultural Ambassador for Sam Villa walks you through the 4 do’s and don’ts of flat ironing to best insure the integrity of you and your guests’ hair!

 Product use is very important when heat styling.
 The choice of product is even more important as it can either prevent or promote damage.